Do you know how to make homemade bread? If yes, great! If not, now is your chance to learn.

 - About 1 to 1.5 cups warm water (volume may vary)

 - (Optional) 1-2 tablespoons butter

-- Combine baker’s yeast and sugar with a few tbsp of warm water and leave until it bubbles up (10-15 minutes).
+- Combine baker's yeast and sugar with a few tablespoon of warm water and leave until it bubbles up (10-15 minutes).

 - In a large mixing bowl combine flour with yeast and salt.
 Gather dough into a pile and start adding water while you knead.
 Work the flour into a ball while you keep adding water.
 (At first the dough will be difficult and sticky to maneuver.
 Continue kneading it, and watch that you don't add too much water.)
 The dough should be lump and elastic, not fluid.
 Cover the bowl with a kitchen towel, and leave to rise in a warm place for 1 to 2 hours, or until the ball doubles in size.

 - Transfer to a lightly floured surface and knead another 10 minutes, shaping it into a ball again.

 - Oil a pan (the one used was a 10 inch diameter cake pan), and transfer the dough into the pan.
 The dough will be smaller than the pan.
 Leave to rise additional 40-45 minutes, or until it fills the pan.
 Heat oven to 475°F.

 - Mix egg yolk in a smaller bowl and brush the bread with it on all visible sides.

 - Lower the oven temperature to 400°F and place the pan on the top rack.
 Bake for 10 minutes (turn the pan 180 degrees once after 5 minutes).